Torres: Griezmann needs trophies to be alongside Messi and Ronaldo

 Griezmann has enjoyed another fine campaign for Atletico, scoring 26 goals in all competitions – the same total he finished with last season.

-Torres believes Griezmann, 27, would be spoken about alongside Ronaldo and Messi – if he could win more trophies.
+Torres believes Griezmann, 27, would be spoken about alongside Ronaldo and Messi – if he could win more titles.

 "To be considered at the level of Messi and Cristiano, he is missing titles," he told Cadena SER.